saucelabs/visual-sdks/visual-espresso/README.md

 To run the smoke test you'll need a running Android Emulator.

-You can either start an emulator from Android Studio or using [command line](https://developer.android.com/studio/run/emulator-commandline).
+You can start an emulator either from Android Studio or using [command line](https://developer.android.com/studio/run/emulator-commandline).

-Then you can run the smoke test using the following command.
 Make sure that SAUCE_USERNAME and SAUCE_ACCESS_KEY environment variables are in place before running the test.

+The smoke test can be run using the following command:

 ```sh
 ./gradlew connectedAndroidTest